JavaScriptPostalService/jsps-client/README.md

 <script type="text/javascript" src="https://cdn.jsdelivr.net/catsnake/0.2.5/catsnake.js"></script>
 ```

 If you're using npm you can simply require and create a catsnake client.
+If you're using Catsnake via an inline script tag, simply omit the `require('catsnake')` line.

 ```javascript
 const CatSnake = require('catsnake');
 const cs = new CatSnake('ws://catsnake.io:3081', {